bucs110a0spring22/ch-5-lab-jabreu14/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ My program is able to simulate a person throwing darts at a dartboard.
+It is able to determine whether the darts are in the circle, and allocate colors based on that.
+Additionally, my program is able to simulate a game between two players and determine the winner of the game.
+It is also able to approximate pi based on the ratio of darts thrown inside and outside the circle.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ None

 ## REFERENCES:
- < List any outside resources used >
+ None

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ None